Rolodophone/nea/report/report.md

 	1. There should be a short animation where a picture of Jane Pond will appear on the screen, along with the flashing words, "Impostor detected"
 	2. Jane should then start running towards the right
 	3. The camera should zoom out and the game UI (i.e. the score and pause button) should appear
+2. There should be a tutorial
+	1. TODO

 ## Execution (~1 page)